qwx9/notes/net/algorithms/text/exact.direct.md

 However, Rabin-Karp can easily be extended to multiple pattern searching, where combined with the use of a set data structure like a bloom filter, it is allegedly an algorithm of choice.
-A search of k patterns would optimally result in O(N+k*M) expected time, assuming the hash comparison is in constant time.
+A search of k patterns would optimally result in O(n+k*m) expected time, assuming the hash comparison is in constant time.
-The Aho-Corasick algorithm has deterministically O(N+k*M) time.
+The Aho-Corasick algorithm has deterministically O(n+k*m) time.

 ### Knuth-Morris-Pratt